-CAPS is allowing tele-supervision of doctoral psychology interns as a secondary venue for supervision if in-person supervision is not feasible.
+CAPS allows tele-supervision of doctoral psychology interns as a secondary venue for supervision if inperson supervision is not feasible.
 Tele-supervision entails delivering supervision using information and communication technologies.
 More specifically, it consists of either a live, HIPAA-compliant videoconference or a phone call between supervisor and supervisee where both are in private spaces that limit other distractions.
-At CAPS, tele-supervision via videoconferencing is delivered through Zoom Healthcare, a HIPAA-compliant, secure software-based video conferencing platform, utilizing university-approved computers or laptops.
+At CAPS, tele-supervision via videoconferencing is delivered through Zoom Healthcare, a HIPAA-compliant, secure software-based video conferencing platform, utilizing universityapproved computers or laptops.
 Tele-supervision via phone can be conducted either on CAPS phones or private phones.
 If a private phone is used, client information shared between supervisor and supervisee should be de-identified or encrypted to protect client confidentiality.
 Refer to the CAPS Doctoral Internship Telesupervision Policy for further details.

 This document outlining the CAPS tele-supervision protocol is an addendum to our standard Doctoral Psychology Intern Supervision Agreement and does not replace it.
-All aspects of the Doctoral Psychology Intern Supervision Agreement that was signed at the beginning of the Fall 2022 semester also apply to tele-supervision.
+All aspects of the Doctoral Psychology Intern Supervision Agreement also apply to tele-supervision.